Thomas C. Lundmark

-Thomas Craig Lundmark (born December 6, 1949, San Diego) is an American lawyer and legal scholar, specialising in comparative law and legal theory (jurisprudence).
+Thomas Craig Lundmark (born December 6, 1949, San Diego, died April 14, 2026 Hilversum, is an American lawyer and legal scholar, specialising in comparative law and legal theory (jurisprudence).
 He was Professor of Common Law and Legal Theory at the Westfälische Wilhelms-Universität Münster from 1997 to 2015, where he is now emeritus professor.
 He presently holds the HK Bevan Chair in Law at the University of Hull.

 Education and background

 Following the completion of an undergraduate degree (AB) in comparative literature from San Diego State University, including a year at Uppsala Universitet, and following a Juris Doctor (JD) degree from the University of California, Berkeley, Lundmark studied as a Fulbright Scholar at the Albert-Ludwigs-Universität Freiburg.
 He was awarded the degree Doktor der Rechte (Dr jur) by the Rheinische Friedrich-Wilhelms-Universität Bonn.

 Career

 Lundmark practised law with a private law firm, and later with the County of San Diego, from 1977 to 1991 before serving for three years as a Fulbright Senior Professor at the Universities of Bonn and Rostock.

 In addition to his professorships in Münster and Hull, Lundmark served as a part-time professor of law at the Syddansk Universitet in Odense from 2016 to 2017.